 - California Tax Priority - California doesn't have a highway shortfall -- from 1984-2012, the capital spending for roads and bridges rose nearly three times the inflation rate.
 What happens is that to little of the money spent is spent on the right thing or in the right way.
 About 20% of all monies from the highway trust fund were diverted to finance pet projects that have nothing to do with road maintenance (mass transit, bike paths, high speed rail, and so on), which are used by less than 5% of the population.
 So they raise gas taxes to make up for the fact that they can't manage their money well, and gullible voters buy in.
 Things like that are why California is such an expensive state to live in.

-- Hunting is conservation - If the title is true, then anti-gunners are anti-conservation (whether they know it, or not).
+- Hunting is conservation - Places that allow hunting have a vested (financial) interest in protecting wildlife, and the hunting licenses pay for that protection.
 In one of those not-shocking unintended consequences: hunters care about the outdoors, and pay a ton for access to forests and the tasty animals they take out.
-Directly and through taxes/fees, they end up subsidizing state and national parks.
+For licensing and through taxes/fees, they end up subsidizing state and national parks (according to the U.S. Fish and Wildlife service, they pay for most).
 So places like California (and their intolerance towards guns and hunters), undercuts the public lands (State/National Parks) that their environmental extremists claim to love.
+Which shows they're either ignorant, or they just love telling other people what to do more than they care about the environment.

 - Jesus Fucking Christ - There was a comment that Democrats are "learning" to hate God, and that's a danger to them both morally and politically.
 But it's much worse than that.
 The party of identity politics (that divides us for votes) has not come to this behavior recently.
 They decided long ago, that if the establishment believes X, it must be wrong (unless they're the establishment).
 And the other side is worthy of contempt and mocking, while proclaiming their sides superior tolerance, political correctness and respect.
 And nothing demonstrates this more than the Hunky Jesus Contest.